nusex/nusex/docs/source/index.rst

 What is nusex?
 ==============

-nusex is a project templating utility build in Python.
-While it is designed to be used for Python projects, nusex can work with any files.
+nusex is a dynamic, multi-language project templating utility written in Python.
+While nusex does not support :doc:`dynamic templating <./guide/templates>` for all languages, nusex can work with any files, including images, audio, and executables.

 Why use it?
 ===========